 I love learning about the creative process behind successful movies and books.
 Where did the ideas come from?
-Did the writers know their creation would be a big hit?
+Did the writers know their creation would become a big hit?

 The truth is that I’ll never know the answer unless I take the risk and put my work out there.
 Without taking that leap, my novel will never be read, and then all that time and effort I spent on it will be for nothing.